Russian (RUSS)

 RUSS 145b, Intensive Intermediate RussianConstantine Muravnik

 A continuation of RUSS 125 that covers in one term the material taught in RUSS 130 and 140.
 For students of superior linguistic ability.
 Prerequisite: RUSS 125.
-L3, L4RP2 Course cr
+L3, L42 Course cr

 RUSS 150a, Third-Year Russian IConstantine Muravnik

-Intensive practice in conversation and composition accompanied by review and refinement of grammar.
-Readings from nineteenth- and twentieth-century literature, selected readings in Russian history and current events, and videotapes and films are used as the basis of structured conversation, composition, and grammatical exercises.
-Oral and written examinations.
-Audiovisual work in the Center for Language Study required.
+Intensive practice in reading, conversation, and composition accompanied by in-depth review and refinement of grammar.
+Readings from nineteenth-century history and current events are used as the basis of structured conversation, composition, and grammatical practice.
+Oral examinations and individual and group projects.
 After RUSS 140 or 145 or equivalent.
-L5RP1½ Course cr
+L51½ Course cr

 MWF 11:35am-12:50pm